husarion/static_docs_deprecated/src/core2/manuals/husarion-add-ons.md

 ## hBatteryPack ##

 The same which is used in Telepresence robot, ROSbot and CORE2brick kit.
-Full description here: [hBatteryPack](https://husarion.com/core2/manuals/external-modules/#husarion-add-ons-hBatteryPack "hBatteryPack")
+Full description here: [hBatteryPack](https://husarion.com/core2/manuals/husarion-add-ons/#husarion-add-ons-hbatterypack-1 "hBatteryPack")

 ## Acrylic plates and screws ##

 There are 2 transparent, PMMA plates with holes.
-The hole spacing is 8mm to make them compatible with LEGO® Mindstorms and Makeblock mechanics.
+The hole spacing is 8mm to make them compatible with Makeblock mechanics.

-The bigger board is prepared for assembling with CORE2, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach CORE2.
+The bigger board is prepared for assembling with CORE2, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach CORE2 PCB.

-The smaller board is prepared for assembling with hBatteryPack, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach hBatteryPack.
+The smaller board is prepared for assembling with hBatteryPack, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach hBatteryPack PCB.

 ***